ttommie/website-portfolio-tutorial/README.md

 - JAVSCRIPT
 - MEDIA FILES

-*Note Site will be uploaded once finished*
+*Note Site will not be my portfolio site*